marcoscz1995/CrowdMarker/README.md

 Happy Crowdmarking!

-Note: due to how the script works, you should **not** move the cursor while the comment is being inserted as the comment will not be saved or the points will not be added.
-Also the comment cannot be posted too close to the margins of the questions as the points can be recorded wrong.
+Note: due to how the script works, do **not** move the cursor while the comment is being inserted as the comment will not be saved or the points will not be added.
+Also, the comment cannot be posted too close to the margins of the questions as the points can be recorded wrong.

 ### Turn off the script
 When you are done marking or want to turn off the script